ddouglasz/feedback-log/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Project

+- This project is a dashboard that managers customer feedback

+Project is available on [github](https://github.com/ddouglasz/feedback-log)

 ## Available Scripts